openstack-archive/tripleo-docs/doc/source/advanced_deployment/node_placement.rst

 or each of the Storage roles) must be tagged in the same way, or the Nova scheduler will be unable to match the capabilities correctly.

+.. note:: Profile matching is redundant when precise node placement is used.
+          To avoid scheduling failures you should use the default "baremetal" flavor for deployment in this case, not the flavors designed for profile matching ("compute", "control", etc).

 Create an environment file with Scheduler Hints
 ----------------------------------------------